jdreese79/PiInTheSky/README.md

 2/6/19- We continued working on the solidworks design and began working on the fritzing.

 2/7/19- Finished the fritzing diagram and uploaded it to github.
 Continued working on the solidworks design while waiting for the bonnet to come.

+2/8/19- We continued working on the solidworks design because the bonnet still hasn't come in yet.